 ABOUT OUR RESIDENCIES

-Pocoapoco hosts four to five residents in a centrally located home in Oaxaca City ( images here) as well as two off-site residents each month.
+Pocoapoco hosts four to five residents in a centrally located home in Oaxaca City ( images here) as well as four to five off-site residents each month.

 Previous residents have included writers & journalists, musicians & fine artists, architects & designers, researchers & Ph.D candidates, chefs & botanists, arts administrators & social workers, as well as lawyers, educators, performers and others.
 Please read more about our residency and mission HERE.